 - Draw connections between things and ask your learner to do the same.

 - Ask questions … (especially questions that need more than one word to answer) What does this make you think of?
 What colours do you see?
 How do you think it got here?
 Tell me more …

 - Talk about time, and the sequence of events.
 Tell them what will happen in the next hour, tomorrow, at a certain place … Make predictions.
 Ask, "What do you think will happen next?

-I'll be by your side, your FREE PRIVATE TUTOR,
+I'll be by your side, your FREE PERSONAL TUTOR,

 helping with SPELLING, READING, and WRITING